StevenZelenak/pet-adoption/README.md

 ## Description

-This project is an exploration into the Flebox grid system.
+This project is an exploration into the Flexbox grid system.
 We used Flexbox cards to display a collection of pets you can adopt.
 We also gave out users the ability to filter the pets by animal type.